jeetpatel31/cs370-assignments/assignment 1 part 1/README.md

-Name of the assignment
+Name of the assignment : Assignment 1 Part 1

 ============================================================================================================

-Date of submission
+Date of submission : 1/28/2024

 ============================================================================================================